jessicaldale/manager-readme/README.md

 # What is this?
 I'm Jess Dale and this is my Manager README, a document that helps introduce you to my management style, philosophy, and expectations.
 The intended audience is primarily anyone who reports in to me, though anyone is free to read it - as well as provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a manager, and what I expect from you.

-If I've missed something here, or if you feel like there's a mismatch in what you've read versus what you've seen from me, please raise it.
+If I've missed something here, or if you feel like there's a discrepancy in what you've read versus what you've seen from me, please raise it.
 This is public with the intent that it will make it easier for you to hold me accountable!

 > Disclaimer:
 > This document does not apply to anyone else in the company, and solely reflects on my personal management style.